ciscoheat/deepstate/README.md

 asset.revert(logger.logs[0].state);
 ```

-Hopefully some standardized solution for this can be created.
+Hopefully some standardized solution for this can be figured out.
 Open an issue if you have any ideas!

 ## Async operations